BeSublime/twitterpoll/README.md

 http://poll-yournamespace.rhcloud.com
 ```

-The first time you do it, it will take quite a few minutes to complete, because git has to upload play's dependencies,
+The first time you push the application, it will take quite a few minutes to complete, because git has to upload play's
-but after that git is smart enough to just upload the differences.
+dependencies, but after that git is smart enough to just upload the differences.

-To deploy your changes, you can just repeat the steps from play stage, or use the helper script 'openshift_deploy'.
+To deploy your changes, you can just repeat the steps from *play clean compile stage*, or use the helper script
+'openshift_deploy'.

 *NOTE* this application is currently configured to use the current stable version of play framework: version 2.0.1.
 In case you decide to go with another version be sure to update *project/plugins.sbt* and *project/build.properties*